-For fast learning, try to have your child do one of each item everyday.
-For example, they should do one mad minute worksheet, play one online game, one iPad game, one flashcard game and one game with a parent.
-Try to break it up throughout the day, if possible.
-The more they do, the faster they will learn.
-But you don't want to create frustration by having them do too much at one time.
+For faster learning, try to have your child do one of each item everyday.
+However, that may not always be realistic.
+Break up learning, if possible.
+For example, play a YouTube video at breakfast time, do a math sheet during homework, and play a card game at bedtime.
+The more they do, the faster your child will learn, but you don't want to create frustration by having them do too much at one time.

 - How to Make Custom Addition Math Fact Worksheets